icopy-site/awesome/docs/awesome/awesome4girls.md

   - [NodeGirls](https://nodegirls.com/)

-    NodeGirls provide a friendly environment for women who are learning to code, supported by a community of experienced female mentors.
     Node Girls runs free 1 day Node.js workshops.
+They provide a friendly environment for women who are learning to code, supported by a community of experienced female mentors.

 ### Python

   - [Django Girls](https://djangogirls.org/)

-    Django girls aims to inspire women to fall in love with programming.
-They organize free Python and Django workshops, create open-source online tutorials and care about curating amazing first experiences with technology.
+    Free Python and Django workshops, they also create open-source online tutorials and curate amazing first experiences with technology.

   - [PyLadies](http://www.pyladies.com/)